satansdeer/satansdeer.github.com/src/pages/index.md

 I am remote software engineer.
 I’ve been developing websites, online games and web applications for more than 8 years — and I’d love to **help you become a more proficient frontend developer.**

+## Check Out My YouTube Channel

+Recently I've started to post programming tutorials to [My YouTube Channel](https://www.youtube.com/user/satansdeer1/videos).
+I try post a video a day.
+And currently there is an ongoing [series on how to create react app for beginners](https://www.youtube.com/watch?v=smfAz-Vt6VQ&list=PLIvCYh5AD3HwK0BrFIc_5UfudUOYiL8nc)

 ## Check Out The Basic React Course

 ReactJS is a super popular framework for building user interfaces.
 It allows you to define complex UI in a simple and declarative way.